 - 1. Positive Output Terminal Must be connected via properly-sized cable to the battery or batteries being charged.
 Cable size is determined by alternator output and length of cable run.
 See Page 3 for wiring size chart. - 2.
 Stator Output Wire (WHITE) Provides an unrectified source of AC voltage which can be used as a signal for an electric tachometer. - 3.
-External Field Wire (BLUE) Connects to external voltage regulator via wiring harness. - Internal Regulator Excite Wire (BROWN) Provides switched source of voltage to the alternator's internal regulator.
+External Field Wire (BLUE) Connects to external voltage regulator via wiring harness. - 4.
+Internal Regulator Excite Wire (BROWN) Provides switched source of voltage to the alternator's internal regulator.
 Only connected when the internal regulator is being used. - 5.
-Internal Regulator Voltage Sense Wire (RED) Provides sensing voltage when the internal regulator is used - 6.
-Dash Lamp Wire (BLUE) Included in the Yanmar-type T-plug.
-Typically not used. - 7.
-Temp Sensor Install the ring terminal end of the (Optional) MC-TS-A here.
-Do not bend the heat shrink or ring terminal.
+Internal Regulator Voltage Sense Wire (RED) Provides sensing voltage when the internal regulator is used.